frenchcutgreenbean/UNIT3D-Upload-Checker/README.md

 Q: Why is tracker x not supported?

 - A: I only added trackers I am on.
 Pull requests are welcomed!
-Q: How can I add support for different UNIT3D tracker?
+Q: How can I add support for different UNIT3D trackers?

 - A: First you need to edit tracker_info.json.
 Then, append the relevant details in settings.py. self.tracker_nicknames & self.default_settings["keys"]